Jump to: Central London | North London | South London | East London | West London

 Islington - 267 New N Rd, London N1 7AA

 Having run the bakery at the much-missed Flor before becoming Executive Pastry Chef at The River Café, baker Anna Higham knows what Londoners want in terms of baked goods.
-Quince is, first and foremost, a British bakery so all the stoneground flour is UK-grown and the cake offering gives a new twist to traditional offerings such as tin loaves and scones.
+Quince is, first and foremost, a British bakery so all the stoneground flour is UK-grown and the cakes and pastries are seasonally-focused.
+So in January there'll be forced rhubarb buns, while autumn might bring plum and apple cobblers.
+One of the best bakeries in the city.

 Follow on Instagram: @quince.bakery